 Senior Dining / Meal Options - Eating Well for a Healthy You

 Home delivered meals are provided to persons aged 60 years old and older and over who, based on an assessment, are unable to meet their daily nutritional needs.
 Hot meals are delivered Monday through Friday.
 There is a suggested contribution of $3 per meal, however, no one will be denied a meal because of an inability or unwillingness to contribute.

-A registered dietician and the agencies nutritional coordinator are available to address your needs.
-Whether you have a newly diagnosed illness that requires you to alter your eating habits or just need to discuss proper nutrition, the dietician can make an appointment with you.
+The agency contracts with a registered dietitian who is available to address your needs.
+Whether you have a newly diagnosed illness that requires you to alter your eating habits or just need to discuss proper nutrition, the dietitian can make an appointment with you.
+There is a suggested contribution of $2 per hour per consultation, however, no one will be denied a consultation because of an inability or unwillingness to contribute.

-Planned programs and newsletters promoting better nutrition, physical fitness and health through information and instruction on nuturion and realted consumer topics of interest.
+Planned programs and newsletters promoting better nutrition, physical fitness and health through information and instruction on nutrition and related consumer topics of interest.

 Restaurant Dining Program

-Funded by the support of the Washington County Board of Supervisors and in partnership with local restraurants, we offer a program that offers dining choices to Washington county Residents, age 60 and older.
+Funded by the support of the Washington County Board of Supervisors and in partnership with local restaurants, we offer a program that offers dining choices to Washington County residents, age 60 and older.

 Senior Dining Program